Once you’re pregnant, you’ll certainly face this realisation:

 It does not mean that if you want to get pregnant, you can do so easily.

 For example, if you’ve waited 2 years for the waiting period, and only get pregnant 1 to 2 years after that, you would have forked out a lot more.
-And if you happen to get pregnant before the 2 years waiting period, the delivery costs may not be covered.
+And if you happen to get pregnant before the 2 years waiting period, the delivery costs may not be covered, diminishing the effectiveness of the plan.

 If you’re already pregnant, this option should be out already.
-Even if you’re not, can you wait that long?
-The uncertainty may not be worth it.
+Even if you’re not, can you even wait that long?
+That uncertainty might not be worth it.

-So you might be better off to save and just pay for your normal delivery costs out-of-pocket.
+So you may be better off to save and just pay for your normal delivery costs out-of-pocket.

 What Can Be Covered?